 Meeting the temperature objectives under the Paris Agreement will require disruptive system innovations in all sectors of our economy.
 To make the required transition a success, we will need a strong governance framework that combines long-term strategic planning complemented with compatible short- and mid-term policy development.
 This will allow us to achieve our objectives for 2050 and beyond in a smart and cost-effective way, and to reap the many opportunities of a transition to a climate-neutral society.

-Following the Paris Agreement, the EU, its Member States and other European countries must do more to strengthen their governance frameworks to ensure that the level of ambition and policy framework to deliver emissions reductions in line with keeping temperature increases well below two degrees.
+Following the Paris Agreement, the EU, its Member States and other European countries must do more to strengthen their governance frameworks to ensure the level of ambition and policy framework to deliver emissions reductions remains in line with keeping temperature increases well below two degrees.

 Sandbag has worked with the Committee on Climate Change to help them recommend the correct level for the UK’s carbon budgets.
 In Parliament, our advocacy has focused on closing the loophole in carbon budget accounting which offshores the government’s responsibility to cut emissions to the notoriously weak EU Emissions Trading System.

 Our work continues to strengthen climate policy governance across Europe and ensure emissions cuts are cost-effective and permanent.